Profile Photo of Tim Alamenciak

 Ultimately, I see teaching as an act of accompaniment: supporting students as they develop the skills, confidence, and critical thinking needed to engage with the "wicked problems" they will encounter in their careers and communities.

-Courses Taught
+Courses Designed & Taught

-• Ecological restoration
+• Ecological restoration (theory and practice)

-• Environmental data & knowledge systems
+• Environmental data and knowledge systems

-• Interdisciplinary environmental research methods
+• Community-engaged research methods